vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🛠️ 9.
+## ðŸ› ï¸ 9.
 Recommended Tech Stack for Most Problems
 When in doubt during an interview, these are "Safe Bets":

 1.  **Application:** Java / Spring Boot (High performance, great ecosystem).